The Pot

-"The Pot" is a song by American rock band Tool and was released as a promotional single from their fourth studio album 10,000 Days (2006).
+"The Pot" is a song by American rock band Tool, which was released as a promotional single from their fourth studio album 10,000 Days (2006).

 It became Tool's first number one song, topping the Billboard Mainstream Rock chart in 2007.
 It also received a Grammy nomination for Best Hard Rock Performance in 2008.

 Background

-According to Adam Jones, it is confirmed to be about hypocrisy and is a double entendre that refers to both drug intoxication and believing oneself to be above others, deriving from the phrase "the pot calling the kettle black".
+According to Adam Jones, it's about hypocrisy and references both drug intoxication and believing oneself to be above others, deriving from the phrase "the pot calling the kettle black".

 According to The Rock Radio, a music video was filmed during the holiday season in 2006; however, it never surfaced.
+A fan video for the song, synced to the short film Les Escargots (The Snails) by French animator René Laloux, has been widely adopted by fans as the official video.